jasonhongxyz/website/now.markdown

 This page is for what I'm up to now.

 ## Currently...
-🔭 ~ I'm learning about Neovim plugins -- blogpost coming soon about my journey and what I make.
+🔭 ~ I'm learning about Neovim plugins -- blogpost coming soon.

 🌱 ~ I'm learning about Linux on Apple Silicon.